 6. Small Group Leader meetings (Indirect): This process addresses outcomes 4, 6, and 7.
-Assessment of the report year will begin on January 15th of the following year and results will be reported by May 31st.
+Assessment of the report year will begin on January 15th of the following year and results will be reported by May 1st.

 Senior MicroEP students that lead these small groups experience their first taste of administrative responsibility, performance assessment and feedback, and management team discussions as they find common issues of concern from the different Small Groups.
 They have the responsibility to not only assess and prioritize common issues and the responsibility to propose and help implement program changes needed to address the issues.
-These meetings are facilitated by Associate Director Panneer Selvam.
+These meetings are facilitated by Associate Director Dr. Panneer Selvam.

-MicroEP program management met with Small Group Leaders on May 15, August 28, December 13, to share best practices, discuss and implement new initiatives among the students, and to gain support among these student leaders to affect these changes.
+MicroEP program management met with Small Group Leaders on May 9, August 29, January 24 (2019), to share best practices, discuss and implement new initiatives among the students, and to gain support among these student leaders to affect these changes.
 In addition, to teaching soft skills in these small group meetings, community service is also advocated.
-Service initiatives for 2017 included volunteering for the Razorback Regional Greenway Trail Clean-Up (April 1 and July 27) and the Lake Sequoyah Clean-Up (October 14).
-Fifty-two MicroEP students and faculty volunteers participated in these events.
+Service initiatives for 2018 included volunteering for the Razorback Regional Greenway Trail Clean-Up (April 28, July 21, and December 1) and leading the Butterfield Elementary Science Club after school event on March 1.
+There were 54 MicroEP student and faculty volunteer participants in these events.